sagemath/trac_to_gh/Issue 9458.md

 # Issue 9458: Bug with variable names in solve()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9458

 Original creator: tastalian